New Education Policy meant to develop self-confidence: PM | Education

 In his address through video conference, the prime minister also took an indirect dig at the previous governments, finding fault with the functioning for years of the rail coach factory in Rae Bareli.
 He did not, however, name Congress or its president Sonia Gandhi, who represents Rae Bareli in Parliament.

+"For a long time the problem has been that we have not utilised our potential (saamarth) to the fullest.
+The Rail Coach Factory in Rae Bareli is an example of this,” he said.
+“Years ago, investments were made there, resources engaged, machines installed, and big announcements made that rail coaches will be made there.
+But for years, only denting and painting were done there,” he claimed.

+"The factory which had the capability to build rail coaches did not work to its full capacity," he said.
+"After 2014, we changed our thought process, and the result was this that within a few months, the first rail coach rolled out from here.
+And today, every year hundreds of coaches are rolling out."
+"The example of how potential is used in the right manner is next to you, and today the world is seeing this.
+UP will feel proud of the fact that after sometime, if there is any discussion on the biggest rail coach factory in the world, then it will be of Rae Bareli rail coach factory," he said.

-Modi released a commemorative coin and a postal stamp to mark the university’s centennial foundation day..
+Modi said “positivity in thought” and “possibility in approach” must be kept alive.
+The prime minister released a commemorative coin and a postal stamp to mark the university’s centennial foundation day.
+Defence Minister Rajnath Singh and Uttar Pradesh Chief Minister Yogi Adityanath attended the event.

 - READ MORE ON: